spturner/AI_ML_Workshops/Hands_on_with_Apache_MXNet/README.md

 img = cv2.imread('<YOUR_IMAGE_FILE_NAME>')
 ```

-Lets convert the image to RGB, so we have the correct order (RGB) for the pre-trained model we are using.
+Let’s convert the image to RGB, so we have the correct order (RGB) for the pre-trained model we are using.

 ```python
 img = cv2.cvtColor(img, cv2.COLOR_BGR2RGB)